 2. Factor Four Live Energy Data

-All seven Factor Four buildings are individually monitored in real-time for electricity, natural gas and when applicable, hot water.
+All Factor Four buildings are individually monitored in real-time for electricity, natural gas and when applicable, hot water.

 3. Factor Four Remote Access to Building Automation System (BAS) and Archived Data (trend logs)